Rose Care & Handling

 Follow these simple steps to get the maximum vase life

 Getting your roses into water quickly is the first step in caring for them.
 Fill a vase ¾ full with fresh, cool tap water.
 The roses will absorb the water, soaking up the nutrients that will travel up to the bloom and create a lively flower.
 Check the water level every day and add more water as needed.

 Flower food contains three essential ingredients that help extend the life of your roses: a food source for continued flower development, an acidifier to control the pH of the water and a biocide to kill harmful bacteria.

 Before placing the roses into the water, remove any extra foliage that would fall below the water line.
 Foliage in the water causes bacteria to grow, shortening the life of the roses.

-The first step is to remove the flowers from any shipping materials and water tubes they arrived in.
-Then, cut the stems carefully at an angle, about an inch from the bottom.
-You should do this while holding the bottom of the stem underwater.
-Once the stem is cut, place the flowers immediately in the vase.
+Cutting your roses is crucial to maintaining their health.
+Cut each stem carefully at an angle, about an inch from the bottom, while holding the bottom of the stem underwater.
+Once it's cut, place the roses in the vase immediately.

 There are many rose varieties grown around the world.
 Here are just a few of our favorites!Shop All Roses >